Nanolx/NanoDroid/doc/NanoDroidOverlay.md

 `nanodroid-overlay --update`

-This needs to be done in normal environment.
-If you're in **TWRP** you'll have to manually mount `/magisk` (you may use the `mount-magisk` script from the git repo for this purpose).

 ## Invocation

 From within a terminal on your device, for example `adb shell` or `Termux` invoke the script using either